A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Analytic -divisible groups

-It now follows from the existence of perfectoidization for semiperfectoid rings \cite[Thm.
-1.12(2)]{BhattScholze2022prisms} that $V(J)$ is representable by an affinoid perfectoid space.
-This shows that $\widetilde{\Gs}$ has an open cover by affinoid perfectoid, which concludes the proof. \end{proof}
+is affinoid perfectoid and we let $J \sub A\langle s_i^{1/p^{\infty}}\rangle$ be the ideal generated by $I$.
+Then it follows from the existence of perfectoidization for semiperfectoid rings (\cite[Thm.
+1.12(2)]{BhattScholze2022prisms}) that $\pi^{-1}(V(I)) = V(J)$ is representable by an affinoid perfectoid space, see \cite[II.0.2]{fargues2024geometrization}.
+This shows that $\widetilde{\Gs}$ has an open cover by affinoid perfectoid spaces, which concludes the proof. \end{proof}

 We now have an analogous result to Proposition \ref{Prop: extension from p-torsion to the whole group}. \begin{proposition} Let $S/\Q_p$ be a locally spatial diamond, let $\V \rightarrow \Fs \rightarrow E$ be an effective Banach--Colmez space over $S$ and let $\V'$ be a $\Q_p$-local system on $S$.
 Then we have an isomorphism